yeehaa123/presentation-moonconf/slides.md

 <!--

 And compare that to how it looks now.
-The core chuch is still intact, but is now augmented by many small modules that each extended the original building which custom functionality, such as housing, and - ironically - prostitution.
+The core chuch is still intact, but is now augmented by many small modules that each extended the original building with custom functionality, such as housing, catering, and - ironically - prostitution.

-This quote about the microkernel pattern therefore equally applies to the architecture of the 'Oude Kerk':
+This quote about the microkernel pattern could equally apply to the architecture of the 'Oude Kerk':

 "It separates a minimal functional core from extended functionality and customer-specific parts.
 The microkernel also serves as a socket for plugging in these extensions and coordinating their collaboration."